 The course consists of 10 weekly sessions followed by a booster session 3 months later.
 Delivered in a group format, it is cost-effective and provides parents with the opportunity to meet and think together with other parents in similar circumstances.

-Riding the Rapids differs from other parenting groups as it is applicable to children with a range of disabilities, and has been adapted to meet the needs of particular groups of children with additional needs
+Riding the Rapids differs from other parenting groups as it is applicable to children with a range of needs, and has been adapted to meet the needs of particular groups of children with additional needs

 Riding the Rapids was independently evaluated as part of a Department of Education funded study: